 6. Crete, Greece

 The birthplace of Zeus and the largest among the Greek Isles, Crete is home to varied landscapes.
-From fertile plains and rocky mountains to white sand beaches – you get it all.
+From fertile plains and rocky mountains to white-sand beaches – you get it all.

+This is easily one of the best European Islands for you if History fascinates you.
 History buffs are going to love the island and its old towns like Chania and Rethymnon.

 Chania is also known as Little Venice and, Rethymnon has a fascinating mix of Italian and Turkish influences.
 Both cities have picturesque harbor fronts.
 Ruled by the Minoans, Venetians, and Ottomans in the past, the rich history is worth exploring.